-Even if you've been kinder to your hair during quarantine, deliberately cutting back on heat styling during the work week, you may still be dealing with strands that grow too slowly or seemingly not at all.
-Lax at-home hair maintenance might actually be sabotaging your grow-out plan, but luckily, there are a few easy-to-follow remedies for maximizing your growth potential.
+Even if you've been kinder to your hair during lockdown, deliberately cutting back on heat styling during the work week, you may still be dealing with strands that grow too slowly or seemingly not at all.
+Lax at-home hair maintenance might actually be sabotaging your grow-out plan, but luckily, there are a few easy-to-follow remedies for maximising your growth potential.

 Ahead, seasoned hair experts spill their top hair-growth tips.
 You can implement just one or put them all into practice, and you'll be reaping the benefits of extra inches before you know it.